 The best way to safeguard your sensitive data is by using encryption software.
 Encryption software uses cryptography to code digital information and protects it from unauthorized access.

 Free online services can be a great way for an SMB to save money.
 Thanks to some of the tech giants that offer storage and email solutions for free, we’ve gotten used to not having to pay for some basic services.

 You must be sure that you understand the terms and conditions of any online service that stores your business data, especially in light of new European regulations like the GDPR.
 Violating the GDPR can land you in serious trouble.
 If you do not adhere to its guidelines, the penalties are steep and can affect your revenue, so make sure that you vet all of your providers before you sign up for their free online services.

 Limit Access to Your Files and Resources

 If you run a small company, access to your business data and online resources should be given only to people who need it to do their job, and everyone else should be denied access.
 Limiting access is a best practice and will help to prevent data leaks, file deletion, and file tampering, although the danger can never be fully mitigated.
 People are the weakest link in the security chain, so limiting access to your business data can be your first line of defence.

 Keeping backups of your data, updating your antivirus software, and limiting access to your resources will go a long way towards protecting your business from hackers and scams.

-One thing in particular, user training, will have a major impact on keeping your SMB secure.
+One thing, in particular, user training, will significantly impact keeping your SMB secure.
 You’ll be in a much better position once your employees understand why they shouldn’t open suspicious emails, know not to give out passwords over the phone, and learn other online security basics.